Table of Contents

 To be honest, it is very hard to objectively determine which cooler has the best ice retention times since it depends on a slew of factors, including ambient temperature, frequency of use, amount of ice used, and others.

 At the moment there is hardly a single cooler that retains ice the longest, although there are two lesser-known brands, Kysek and Techniice which both have been praised for incredible ice retention times.
 Yeti Tundra has always been a good performer, and same goes for Pelican Elite, Orca, Icon Coolers, Kong or Grizzly.

-If you’re looking for a best performing soft cooler, try the aforementioned Yeti Hopper (either Hopper 2 or the Flip), Engel HD30, Orca Pod or the new soft Pelicans.
+If you're looking for a best performing soft cooler, try the aforementioned Yeti Hopper, Engel HD30, Orca Pod or the new soft Pelicans.